LauraGitGit/Medax/README.md

 ## What it does

-🔍 Search medications from OpenFDA.
+- 🔍 Search medications from OpenFDA
-💊 Check interactions with drugs, alcohol, food, and pregnancy, etc.
+- 💊 Check interactions with drugs, alcohol, food, and pregnancy, etc.
 - **AI-powered analysis** summarizes medical information into plain language with a recommended guidance.
-- Rotating medication safety tips shown while the AI is analyzing
 - **Swedish and English** — the site defaults to Swedish, with an **SV / EN** language switch in the top-right corner (next to the header)

 ## Tech stack